metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Nice to see Kansas finally commit hard to the short game.
 13 of their first 15 touchdowns have been from goal-to-go situations.

+Spagnuolo starting to frustrate Josh Allen with well-designed blitzes.

 ***

 ## Cardinals @ Seahawks